Tom and Jerry: The Fast and the Furry: Plot

-Tom and Jerry are evicted from their house by Tom's owner after they destroy it during one of their usual chases.
-Upon seeing an ad for a race/reality show titled the "Fabulous Super Race" (with the grand prize of a luxurious mansion for the winner), Tom and Jerry build their customized vehicles from a nearby junkyard before heading to "Globwobbler Studios" in Hollywood, California, to enter themselves in the race.
+Tom (voiced by Bill Kopp) and Jerry are evicted from their house by Tom's owner after they destroy it during one of their usual chases.
+Upon seeing an ad for the "Fabulous Super Race", a reality race show, they build their vehicles from a junkyard before heading to Globwobbler Studios in Hollywood, California, and entering themselves in the race.

-The other racers include elderly Grammy and her ferocious pet dog Squirty; dark lord and florist Gorthan the Destroyer of Light; superstar Steed Dirkly; single mother of four children Malory "Soccer Mom" McDoogle; and scientist Dr. Professor, eliminated before the race after antimatter accidentally vaporizes him and his vehicle, leaving Tom and Jerry room to race.
+The other racers in the line include elderly Grammy and her pet dog Squirty; dark lord and florist Gorthan; superstar Steed Dirkly; single mother of four Soccer Mom; and scientist Dr. Professor, the latter eliminating himself before the race after antimatter accidentally vaporizes him and his vehicle.

 The race begins in Hollywood, where Grammy takes an early lead, but Steed overtakes her late in the leg.
-Upon the racers arriving at the finish line in Mexico, the head of Globwobbler Studios, J.W., decides to extend the race to the Amazonian jungle due to high public ratings.
-During the race through the jungle, Tom switches a sign indicating the road the racers should take, hoping to get Jerry eliminated from the race.
-However, this instead results in the elimination of Soccer Mom as her minivan sinks into quicksand.
-She then informs Jerry of which path to take, allowing him to continue racing.
+Upon the racers arriving at the finish line in Mexico, the head of Globwobbler Studios, Jacques "J.W."
+Wren, decides to extend the race to the Amazonian jungle due to high public ratings.

+During the race through the jungle, Tom switches a sign indicating the road the racers should take, hoping to get Jerry eliminated.
+However, his tactic results in the elimination of Soccer Mom as her minivan sinks into quicksand.
+She informs Jerry of which path to take, allowing him to continue racing.
 Steed wins again, while Grammy follows him in second, but J.W. still wants to continue due to the high ratings.
-Hosts Biff Buzzard and Buzz Blister announce that the next leg of the race will begin in Antarctica and that the racers will have to modify their vehicles for ocean travel.
+The next leg of the race will begin in Antarctica, and the racers will have to modify their vehicles for ocean travel.

-On the way to Antarctica, Steed's vehicle sinks, causing his elimination before he falls for a mermaid on a small island, who proceeds to feed him to her ravenous offspring.
-The first contestant to reach Antarctica is Gorthan, also eliminated after Biff and Buzz goads him into licking a metal pole.
-He is left adrift along with his vehicle on an iceberg as he struggles to free his tongue.
+On the way to Antarctica, Steed's vehicle sinks, causing his elimination before he falls for a mermaid on an island, who is actually a sea monster and proceeds to feed him to her offspring.
+The first contestant to reach Antarctica is Gorthan, also eliminated after hosts Biff Buzzard and Buzz Blister goad him into licking a metal pole.
+He is left adrift with his vehicle on an iceberg while struggling to free his tongue.

 As Tom, Jerry, and Grammy arrive, Grammy is eliminated when a whale accidentally swallows her and Squirty, thanks to Tom's machinations.
 J.W. then notifies the hosts that the racers will have to modify their vehicles again for underwater travel to Australia.
-While racing underwater, Tom faces several problems.
-Seals take over his car, and his fish juice spray attracts sharks, ultimately eliminating him when he crashes into a large concrete block and an anchor crushes him.
+While racing underwater, Tom faces problems.
+Seals take over his car, and his fish juice spray attracts sharks, ultimately eliminating him when he crashes into a concrete block and an anchor crushes him.